-- Has an M.D. or D.O. degree; - Is properly licensed or certified to provide medical care under the laws of the jurisdiction where the individual practices; and - Provides medical services which are within the scope of his or her license or certificate.

-This also includes a dental professional who:

-- Is properly licensed or certified to provide medical care under the laws of the jurisdiction where he or she practices; - Provides medical services which are within the scope of his or her license or certificate; - Under applicable insurance law is considered a "physician" for purposes of this coverage; - Has the medical training and clinical expertise suitable to treat your condition; - Specializes in psychiatry, if your illness or injury is caused, to any extent, by alcohol abuse, substance abuse or a mental disorder; and - A physician is not you or related to you.
+- Has an M.D. or D.O. degree; - Is properly licensed or certified to provide medical care under the laws of the jurisdiction where the individual practices; and - Provides medical services which are within the scope of their license or certificate. - This also includes a dental professional who: - Is properly licensed or certified to provide medical care under the laws of the jurisdiction where they practice; - Provides medical services which are within the scope of their license or certificate; - Under applicable insurance law is considered a "physician" for purposes of this coverage; - Has the medical training and clinical expertise suitable to treat your condition; - Specializes in psychiatry, if your illness or injury is caused, to any extent, by alcohol abuse, substance abuse or a mental disorder; and - Is not you or related to you.